 Things you need to do as a member of the plan are listed below.
-If you have any questions, please call Member Services (phone numbers are printed on the back cover of this booklet).
-We're here to help.
+If you have any questions, please call Member Services.

 - Get familiar with your covered services and the rules you must follow to get these covered services.
-Use this Evidence of Coverage booklet to learn what is covered for you and the rules you need to follow to get your covered services. - o Chapters 3 and 4 give the details about your medical services, including what is covered, what is not covered, rules to follow, and what you pay. - If you have any other health insurance coverage in addition to our plan, or separate prescription drug coverage, you are required to tell us.
-Please call Member Services to let us know (phone numbers are printed on the back cover of this booklet). - We are required to follow rules set by Medicare to make sure that you are using all of your coverage in combination when you get your covered services from our plan.
-This is called "coordination of benefits" because it involves coordinating the health benefits you get from our plan with any other benefits available to you.
-We'll help you coordinate your benefits.
-(For more information about coordination of benefits, go to Chapter 1, Section 7.) - Tell your doctor and other health care providers that you are enrolled in our plan.
-Show your plan membership card whenever you get your medical care. - Help your doctors and other providers help you by giving them information, asking questions, and following through on your care. - O To help your doctors and other health providers give you the best care, learn as much as you are able to about your health problems and give them the information they need about you and your health.
-Follow the treatment plans and instructions that you and your doctors agree upon. - Make sure your doctors know all of the drugs you are taking, including over-thecounter drugs, vitamins, and supplements. - o If you have any questions, be sure to ask.
-Your doctors and other health care providers are supposed to explain things in a way you can understand.
-If you ask a question and you don't understand the answer you are given, ask again.
+Use this Evidence of Coverage document to learn what is covered for you and the rules you need to follow to get your covered services. - o Chapters 3 and 4 give the details about your medical services. - If you have any other health insurance coverage in addition to our plan, or separate prescription drug coverage, you are required to tell us.
+Chapter 1 tells you about coordinating these benefits. - Tell your doctor and other health care providers that you are enrolled in our plan.
+Show your plan membership card whenever you get your medical care. - Help your doctors and other providers help you by giving them information, asking questions, and following through on your care. - To help get the best care, tell your doctors and other health providers about your health problems.
+Follow the treatment plans and instructions that you and your doctors agree upon. - o Make sure your doctors know all of the drugs you are taking, including over-the-counter drugs, vitamins, and supplements. - o If you have any questions, be sure to ask and get an answer you can understand.